Iceland–Russia relations: History

+1926-1991

-Iceland recognized the Soviet Union on June 22, 1926.
+The Kingdom of Iceland recognized the Soviet Union on June 22, 1926.
 In 1927, the governments of both countries exchanged notes about commercial relations, granting each other favorable trade conditions.

 Direct diplomatic relations between the Soviet Union and Iceland were established on October 4, 1943.
 In December 1955 the missions in Moscow and Reykjavik were upgraded to embassies.
-From 1975 to 1991 a trade representative of USSR was in Iceland and Russia had one in Iceland from 1991 to 1995.
-In 1997, the first Russian-Icelandic dictionary was published by Helgi Haraldsson.
+From 1975 to 1991 a trade representative of USSR was in Iceland.

-The intersection of the interests of the Soviet Union and Iceland fishery began after World War II, so that already in 1949, to the shores of Iceland was sent for fish Soviet expedition of four vessels The Soviet scientists have made a great contribution to the study of Iceland.
-In 1971–1973, he worked in the island complex geodynamic Soviet expedition in the "Geodynamic Project", which was headed by Vladimir Belousov.
+The intersection of the interests of the Soviet Union and Iceland fishery began after World War II, so that already in 1949, to the shores of Iceland was sent for fish Soviet expedition of four vessels.
+The Soviet scientists have made a great contribution to the study of Iceland.
+In 1971–1973, Vladimir Belousov, a Soviet Earth scientist, worked in the island complex geodynamic Soviet expedition in the "Geodynamic Project".
 The first geological map of Iceland was drawn up on the results of operations.
 At the same time the study was carried out of the seabed in waters surrounding the island.

+After 1991

+From 1991 to 1995, Russia had a trade representative in Iceland.
+In 1997, the first Russian-Icelandic dictionary was published by Helgi Haraldsson.

-Former President of Iceland Ólafur Ragnar Grímsson went to Russia from April 18, 2002 to April 24, 2002.
-Grimsson visited Saint-Petersburg, Moscow, Novgorod and Salekhard.
+From April 18, 2002, to April 24, 2002, then President of Iceland Ólafur Ragnar Grímsson made an official visit to Russia.
+Grimsson visited Saint-Petersburg, Moscow, Novgorod and Salekhard, meeting with Russian president Vladimir Putin and then Russian Prime Minister Mikhail Kasyanov.

+The two countries used to have close ties in financing, which has strengthened the relations between the two.
 In 2008 Prime Minister Geir Haarde has sent a delegation to Russia to negotiate a £3bn (€4bn) capital injection into the country's finances, after the country's traditional Western allies refused to help the collapsing banking system.
 The loan was later renegotiated to $500 million after Iceland managed to secure loans from Scandinavian countries and the International Monetary Fund, but finally Russia refused to lend any amount to Iceland.

-Cooperation between the two countries is developing in different directions:
+Cooperation between the two countries used to develop in several directions: